kossnocorp/typesaurus-react/CONTRIBUTING.md

 ### System tests

-Reactopod system tests connect to a real database, so to run them, you need to prepare a Firebase project and point the suite to the project.
+Typesaurus React system tests connect to a real database, so to run them, you need to prepare a Firebase project and point the suite to the project.
 See [How to set up tests?](#how-to-set-up-system-tests) for more details.

 #### How to run system tests?